 The UMT supports multiple output resolutions.
+For detailed discussion on how to choose the best output resolution, please refer to the Select the Best Output Resolution section of this manual.
 If you would like to change the output resolution, you may do so by pressing the RESOLUTION button on the remote control:

-- 1. Make sure the HDMI cable is properly connected. - 2.
-Turn on the TV and adjust the TV to use its HDMI input port. - 3.
+- 1. Make sure the video cable is properly connected. - 2.
+Turn on the TV.
+Adjust the TV to use the proper input (HDMI, DVI or Component). - 3.
 Make sure that the player is turned on.
-Although the output resolution can be changed while a disc is playing, it is recommended that you stop playback and take out the disc before changing the output resolution.
+Although the output resolution can be changed "on the fly", it is recommended that you stop playback and take out the disc before changing the output resolution.
 Press the RESOLUTION button.
-The Resolution Menu appears on the TV screen.
-If the TV does not support the current resolution and you cannot see the Resolution Menu, the current resolution is also displayed on the player's front panel. - 4.
+A "Resolution Setting" menu appears on the TV screen.
+If the TV does not support the current resolution and you cannot see the "Resolution Setting" menu, the current resolution is also displayed on the front panel. - 4.
 Use the UP/DOWN ARROW buttons to select the new output resolution.
-You may also press the RESOLUTION button multiple times to cycle through the available output resolutions. - 5.
+You may also press the RESOLUTION button multiple times to cycle through the available output resolutions.
+The new resolution is also displayed on the front panel if you cannot see the "Resolution Setting" menu on the TV screen. - 5.
 Press the ENTER button to apply the selected output resolution.
 Or, if you do not want to change the output resolution, press the RETURN button to exit.